phyphox/phyphox-arduino/README.md

 What you will need:

 1.)
+One of the following Boards:
-Arduino Nano 33 Ble
+    - Arduino Nano 33 Ble
+    - Arduino Nano Sense
+    - Arduino Nano IoT
+    - ESP32

 2.)
-The drivers for the Arduino Nano 33 Ble should be installed automatically.
+The drivers for the Arduino Nano 33 Ble/IoT should be installed automatically.
 After that navigate to Tools -> Boards -> Board Manager and search 'Arduino nano 33 ble'.
 A package with the word 'mbed os' should appear.
 It shoudl look like this.
 Install it.

 ![alt text](https://github.com/AlexanderKrampe/Mbed-ArduinoNano33BLE/blob/master/IDE.png)